-ARTICLE 16 -- GRIEVANCE PROCEDURE
+ARTICLE 15 -- GRIEVANCE PROCEDURE

 In the event of an alleged violation or disagreement over any of the provisions of this MOU, a bargaining unit employee represented by AFSCME, which shall be the exclusive employee organization to represent the employees, shall have the right to file a grievance in accordance with Md.
-Code.
-Ann, State Personnel & Pension 13-201 et seq, a copy of which is set forth below for convenient reference.
+Education Code Ann. § 13-201, et seq., a copy of which is set forth below for convenient reference.

 Title 13, University of Maryland - General Provisions: Subtitle 2.
-University of Maryland Classified Employee Grievance Procedures § 13-201.
-Definitions
+University of Maryland Classified Employee Grievance Procedures

+§ 13-201.
+Definitions.

-- A. In general. -- In this subtitle, the following words have the meanings indicated. - B. Day. -- "Day" means, except as otherwise provided, a working day, Monday through Friday, regardless of work schedule, weekend work, or midweek days off. - C. Grievance. -- "Grievance" means any cause of complaint arising between a non-exempt employee and his employer on a matter concerning discipline, alleged discrimination, promotion, assignment, or interpretation or application of University rules or departmental procedures over which the University management has control.
+- A. In general-In this subtitle, the following words have the meanings indicated. - B. Day-"Day" means, except as otherwise provided, a working day, Monday through Friday, regardless of work schedule, weekend work, or midweek days off.

+C. Grievance-"Grievance" means any cause of complaint arising between an exempt employee and his employer on a matter concerning discipline, alleged discrimination, promotion, assignment, or interpretation or application of University rules or departmental procedures over which the University management has control.
 However, if the complaint pertains to the general level of wages, wage patterns, fringe benefits, or to other broad areas of financial management and staffing, it is not a grievable issue.